fuyuncat/rquery/README.md

    - Max(expr) : Aggregation function.
 Get the maximum value of expr.<br />
    - Min(expr) : Aggregation function.
 Get the minimum value of expr.<br />
    - Average(expr) : Aggregation function.
 Get the average value of expr.<br />
+   - Grouplist([distinct ]expr[,delimiter][,asc|desc]) : Aggregation function.
+Combine the specific expr in a group to a string. distinct is a key word to indicate if the elements should be distinct, delimiter is a string to be the delimiter, asc|desc keywords indicate whether do sorting.<br />
    - Rank([group1[,group2]...];[sort1 [asc|desc][,sort2 [asc|desc]]...]) : Analytic function.
 The the rank of a sorted expression in a group.<br />
    - Denserank([group1[,group2]...];[sort1 [asc|desc][,sort2 [asc|desc]]...]) : Analytic function.
 The the dense rank of a sorted expression in a group.<br />
    - Nearby(expr;[sort1 [asc|desc][,sort2 [asc|desc]];distance;default...]) : Analytic function.
 Get the value of nearby rows, if distance is negative, it returns value of previous N row, if distance is positive, it returns value of next N row.<br />